 What is Financial Inclusion?

-Financial Inclusion means providing access to finance to the more than 1.7 billion people in developing countries who remain unbanked.
-In addition, more than 200 million MSMEs (micro, small and medium sized enterprises) in developing economies are thought to be underserved, leading to a financing gap of about USD 2 trillion (source: IFC).
+Financial Inclusion aims to provide access to finance to the more than 1.7 billion people in developing countries who remain unbanked.
+In addition, more than 200 million MSMEs (micro, small and medium sized enterprises) in these economies are thought to be underserved, leading to a financing gap of about USD 2 trillion (source: IFC).
 Investments in this sector provide access to capital along with secondary effects, including local employment, reduction of poverty, women‘s empowerment, improvements in education, health and sanitation.

 FinTech, from mobile money to branchless banking, is technology that is revolutionizing how clients access banking and credit.
 Financial Institutions can also increase their efficiency, improve access in remote regions, and serve clients at lower cost.
 Through digital growth, we are also improving remote access to a range of markets beyond financial services.

 Microfinance means providing loans, on average around USD 900, to self-employed, household-based entrepreneurs.
 The majority of clients are women who run retail stores, produce handcrafted goods, or are street vendors, farmers, food processors, or traders.